kaiterra/misc/kubernetes-china-aliyun/storage.md

 For StatefulSets, it's enough to schedule some sort of rolling update -- once all the containers in the pod have terminated, the disk will get detached; when the pod is restarted, the disk will be re-attached and the new size will appear.

+> Note that kubernetes may schedule the pod to run on a different node than it was before.
+If so, the disk will be attached to the new node where the pod is now running.

 Throughout all this, the StatefulSet's PVCs will remain bound to their PersistentVolumes.

+Verify that the volume has been detached and the newly resized volume is recognized by the machine using `lsblk`.
+If not, you'll need to troubleshoot why the volume was not detached.

 #### Resize the file system